Referral

 • fear of harming yourself or others by mistake or accident - for example, fear you may set the house on fire by accidentally leaving the cooker on

-People who suffer flashbacks and, or nightmares to events that have been very stressful and traumatic.
+Post-Traumatic Stress disorder (PTSD) - people who suffer flashbacks and/or nightmares to events that have been very stressful and traumatic.
 Sometimes this can start months or years after the event.
-Such events could include serious road accidents, violent personal assaults, witnessing violent death, incidents from serving in the Military, Hostage situations, or being involved in a natural disaster such as floods or earthquakes.
+Such events could include serious road accidents, violent personal assaults, witnessing violent death, incidents from serving in the Military, or being involved in a natural disaster such as floods or earthquakes.
 Sometimes people with PTSD will have problems with Insomnia (trouble sleeping) and concentration.

-Social anxiety disorder (social phobia) is a persistent and overwhelming fear of social situations.
+Social Phobia - Social anxiety disorder (social phobia) is a persistent and overwhelming fear of social situations.
 It's one of the most common anxiety disorders.

 Social anxiety disorder is much more than "shyness".
 It can be intense fear and anxiety over simple everyday activities, such as shopping or speaking on the phone.
+Adults with social anxiety disorder may dread meeting strangers, talking in groups, working, eating or drinking with company, shopping etc.

 Panic Disorder with or without Agoraphobia (which is a fear of being in situations where escape might be difficult, or help wouldn't be available if things go wrong)

-Common Symptoms of Anxiety include
+Common Symptoms of Anxiety include:

-• Feeling of losing control or going crazy
+• Feeling of losing control or going crazy.

-• Heart palpitations (pounding) or chest pain
+• Heart palpitations (pounding) or chest pain.

-• Feeling like you're going to pass out
+• Feeling like you're going to pass out.

-• Trouble breathing or choking sensation
+• Trouble breathing or choking sensation.

-• Hyperventilation ( taking your breath in and out too quickly)
+• Hyperventilation (taking your breath in and out too quickly).

-• Hot flashes or chills
+• Hot flushes or chills.

-• Trembling or shaking
+• Trembling or shaking.

-• Stomach upset
+• Stomach upset.

 Referral Criteria